underbari7zunderbar/orebfuscator/README.md

 ## License:

-Almost completely rewritten by Imprex-Development to support v1.14 and higher Minecraft version's; these portions as permissible:
+Completely rewritten by Imprex-Development to support v1.14 and higher Minecraft version's; these portions as permissible:
-Copyright (C) 2020-2022 by Imprex-Development.
+Copyright (C) 2020-2023 by Imprex-Development.
 All rights reserved.

 Released under the same license as original.